Understanding Dual Diagnosis

 Help for Dual diagnosis

 Addiction itself is the state of being given up to some habit or compulsion.
-It can be overwhelming in thought.
+It can be overwhelming in thought, and so can dual diagnosis.
 So much so that it leads you to doing different actions.
 Not just drug taking.
 But avoiding certain family or friends.
 Missing school, work or class.
 Arguing in relationships so you have time to be alone and give time to your habit or compulsion, which includes the buying, storing, using, hiding and lying cycle as a part of your life that can all but take over.
 Withdrawal of some kind is usually part and parcel of addiction that comes with feeling painfully low, depressed and ill.
 Some make a distinction between physical addiction like chemicals and others psychological addictions such as gambling or sex addiction.
 However whether physical, psychological or otherwise they are arguably more often than not intertwined.
 The addictions encompass body, mind, soul, emotions as a mix of craving and dependence ingredients that progressively become more harmful as the thinking, feelings and behaviours continue.

 These addictive behaviours come from disordered thinking.
 This is a type of thought disorder, or not having the ability to rationalize or ‘think straight’.
 Disordered thinking is disorganized or fragmented thinking.
 Oftentimes it comes from emotional damage or trauma that can be physiological, for example chemical or genealogical or psychological for that matter.
 It can also be a mixture of all these things and much debate surrounds the origins of it all as well as the treatment.
 Dual Diagnosis describes remains a practice that we do that treats people who suffer from both an addiction and a psychiatric disorder.
 This means someone who suffers from bi-polar, depression, anxiety, panic or an eating disorder can also suffer from an addiction to alcohol, sex, gambling or drugs.